 O-suriage mumei katana.
 The Gojo School came from the teachings of Sanjo Munechika and his school.
 From this Kanenaga and his son Kuninaga are known.
 The production of these two are rare, but some are famous daito and tachi.

 These works are mainly ko midare mixed with ko choji, ko ashi and fine kinsuji.
 Sunagashi is added to the above, becoming nijuba and sanjuba.
 This work shows classical grace and is representative of the old Kyo Mono style.
 This sword can not be determined if it is Kanenaga or Kuninaga but the work shows the Munechika style of the old Kyo Mono and the workmanship is very good.

-This sword bears the longest and most detailed sayagaki of any I have seen by Michihiro Tanobe sensei.
+This sword bears a long and detailed sayagaki by Michihiro Tanobe sensei.
 His glowing comments easily reveal his opinion of the sword and its similar style to Sanjo Munechika.
-And in his personal words to me, "You have a very, very good blade."
+And in his personal words to me, “You have a very, very good blade.”